Father Divine: Doctrine

-Father Divine was particularly concerned with the downtrodden of society, including but not limited to Blacks.
+Father Divine was particularly concerned with the downtrodden of society, including but not limited to African Americans.
 He was opposed to people accepting welfare.
 He believed in capitalism, and "In his opinion, capitalism was not at fault; the individual was to blame for the depression."
 He thought Americans could make it better if they had positive thoughts and channeled God's spirit.